-Exercise 8.5 Interaction energy between static external charges (2018 HW3.1)
+Exercise 8.5 Interaction energy, static external charges.
+(2018 Hw3.I)

 a.
 Calculate the vacuum expectation value of the time ordered exponential for the case of a massive free real scalar field.
 Here, g is a coupling constant, which we shall call the "Yukawa coupling".
 Show, e.g. using Wick's theorem, that the answer is which is really the exponential of the second order term and D_F is the Feynman propagator.